How It Works!

 Which Model?

-HUP evo: this frameset can build a variety of bikes in either Drop bar or Flat bar, including: Cyclocross, Gravel Adventure, Road, Triathlon or MTB XC - as the frame can run narrow road tyres or wider off-road tyres, on Disc brakes.
-24" wheeled evo24 no availablke too!
+HUP evo & evo2: this frameset can build a variety of bikes in either Drop bar or Flat bar, including: Cyclocross, Gravel, Road or Triathlon - as the frame can run narrow road tyres or wider off-road tyres, on Disc brakes.
+The carbon version, the HUP evoSL is now available too.
+Full details on The HUPcc Range.

-HUP enduro: this frameset can build bikes for Mountain Biking - a lightweight, progressive geometry hardtail for XC (Cross Country), Enduro or Bike Park riding.
+HUP xc: this frameset can build bikes for cross-country mountain biking - a lightweight, progressive geometry hardtail for XC (cross country) racing or trail leisure riding.
+24" wheeled version, the HUP xc24 now available too.
+Full details on The HUPcc Range.

 Which Product?